seadas/seadas/seadas-documents/manuals/SeaDAS-OCSSW-Client-Server-Configuration.md

    $ sudo apt install git

-### 2. Configuring the Virtual Machine
+###  Configuring the Virtual Machine

-Since SeaDAS resides on the host machine and the OCSSW resides on a guest machine, they  need to share files and folders over a network, in other words, there is a necessity to access remote files.
+Since the SeaDAS client and the OCSSW server reside on two seperate machines, they  need to share files and folders over a network, in other words, there is a necessity to access remote files.
 For virtual machines, the network between host and guest is virtual since they are on the same real machine.
-By sharing folders, the host and the guest can access each other's files.
+By sharing folders, we eliminate the need for file transfer over the network.

 ###### Before sharing folders, you must install Guest Additions.